ekspla/xoss_sync/README.md

 ## Limitation
-Though the script seems to work perfectly for my use case as shown above, there are possible limitations due mainly to the implementation of YMODEM in part as followings.
+The script seems to work perfectly for my use case as shown above, but there are possible limitations due mainly to the implementation of YMODEM in part as followings.

 - The script expects a transport with MTU of 23 byte, 128-byte fixed data in block, and CRC16/ARC (not CRC16/XMODEM).